Lead Scoring

 Key implementation considerations: training data quality (need at least 12 months of closed/lost outcomes), feature engineering (which attributes to consider), and explainability (sales managers want to know *why* a lead scored high).
 Modern AI-powered scoring includes natural-language explanations alongside the score, addressing the black-box concern.

-See Lead Scoring in GPTfy
+See Lead Scoring running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how Lead Scoring actually works inside a Salesforce org like yours.

 Book a demo